The shift: from “Dr. Google” to “ask the AI”

 Who AI actually recommends in healthcare

 We tested this extensively.
-Across hundreds of queries to ChatGPT, Perplexity, Gemini, Claude, and Grok, using patient-intent prompts like “What is the best hospital in the US?”, “Who should I see for back pain?”, and “Best telehealth services” — the same names dominate:
+Across the major AI platforms, using patient-intent prompts like “What is the best hospital in the US?”, “Who should I see for back pain?”, and “Best telehealth services” — the same names dominate:

 * AI mention rates based on structured testing across ChatGPT, Perplexity, Claude, and Gemini using standardized industry queries.
 Full methodology.